jackyaz/octograph/README.md

 ```

 ### Parameters
 The Docker images supports some parameters.
 These parameters are separated by a colon and indicate `<external>:<internal>` respectively.
 For example, `-v /apps/octograph:/octograph/config` would map ```/apps/octograph``` on the Docker host to ```/octograph/config``` inside the container, allowing you to edit the configuration file from outside the container.
+The container requires write access to octograph.ini .

 | Parameter | Function |
 | :----: | --- |